-It is a tricky situation with boundaries when you are mentally ill.
-When I am entrenched in the battle for my mind, lines get crossed, and I need them crossed.
-Because when I am in the middle of an avalanche of symptoms, I need my support system.
-I need them to talk me off the ledge, and I need them to lead me in the right direction.
+It is a tricky situation with boundaries when you live with bipolar disorder.
+When I am entrenched in the battle for my mind, lines get crossed, and I need them to be crossed.
+Because when I am in the middle of an avalanche of symptoms, I need my support system to make sure that I receive the proper care.

 Decade of Instability

 From 2001 to 2011, I experienced a decade of debilitating instability.
-I had manic episodes with psychotic features in 2001, 2004 and 2009.
-In 2010, I had postpartum psychosis after the birth of my daughter.
-Threaded in between were times of normalcy, but there were also times of depression, anxiety, suicidal ideation and intrusive thoughts.
+I had manic episodes with psychotic features, I had postpartum psychosis after the birth of my daughter.
+Threaded in between were times of normalcy, but there were also times of depression, anxiety, suicidal ideation, and intrusive thoughts.

-Here is the problem when you are mentally ill and experience an extended season of crippling instability: Your support system becomes so accustomed to your vulnerabilities that they see you as the sick version of yourself even when you are well.
+Here is the problem when you live with bipolar disorder and experience an extended season of crippling instability: Your support system becomes so accustomed to your vulnerabilities that they see you as the sick version of yourself even when you are well.

-They see you as fragile, so if you are having a bad day, they think it may be a precursor to another episode.
+Even though they may never say it out loud, they continue to see you as fragile, so if you are having a bad day, they think it may be a precursor to another episode.
 They see you as less capable of dealing with the tough moments that are a natural part of life, so they hide things from you.
 They soften the blows.
-They are so used of taking care of you that they forget you are an adult who can take care of yourself perfectly fine when you are asymptomatic.
+They are so used to taking care of you that they forget you are an adult who can take care of yourself perfectly fine when you are asymptomatic.

-There is a danger of falling into the trap of letting others take care of you even when you are asymptomatic.
-It is easy to step into the role of the mentally ill daughter/sister/friend/wife/mother.
+If you live with bipolar and don’t set boundaries, there is a danger of falling into the trap of letting others take care of you even when you are asymptomatic.
+It is easy to step into the role of the mentally ill loved one.
 When you take on that role, people expect less of you.
 In turn, you expect less of yourself.

 So how do you do it?
-How do you set healthy boundaries with the people you love the most?
+How do you navigate bipolar and set healthy boundaries with the people you love the most?
 The people who held you up when you couldn’t stand up on your own.
 The people who were your voice when you couldn’t speak.

-There are six truths to remember when setting boundaries with your support system:
+Here are six truths to keep in mind when navigating bipolar and setting boundaries with your support system: